32nd Infantry Brigade Combat Team (United States)

-The 32nd Infantry Brigade Combat Team ("Red Arrow") is an infantry brigade combat team in the United States Army National Guard.
+The 32nd Infantry Brigade Combat Team ("Red Arrow") is an infantry brigade combat team (IBCT) in the United States Army National Guard.
 It was formed from the inactivated 32nd Infantry Division in 1967.
 It is the largest unit in the Wisconsin National Guard.

 History

 Formed in 1967 from the inactivated 32nd Infantry Division, the Red Arrow Brigade consisted of three battalions of light infantry as well as support and engineer units.
 The 32nd's shoulder patch, a line shot through with a red arrow, originated in the division's tenacity in piercing German lines during World War I that no other army could breach.
 It then became known as the Red Arrow Division.
 After 1967 the brigade was a separate brigade of the Wisconsin Army National Guard, not part of any larger infantry division.

 In April 1971, the brigade was converted to a mechanized brigade and became the 32nd "Red Arrow" Infantry Brigade (Separate) (Mechanized).
 In 1984–85 the brigade included 2–127 Infantry (Mech); 1–128 Infantry (Mech); 1st Battalion, 632nd Armor Regiment; 1–120 Field Artillery; Troop E, 105th Cavalry; and the 32nd Engineer Company.
 In January 1986 the 32nd Brigade participated in REFORGER '86.
 The entire brigade deployed from Wisconsin, with all of its equipment, to Germany.

 In October 1996, the brigade lost its separate status and became a divisional brigade, assigned to the 34th "Red Bull" Infantry Division.
 The 34th Division had its headquarters in Minnesota.

 On 1 October 2001, the brigade was reorganized as the 32nd Infantry Brigade (Separate) (Light).
 This resulted in the 32nd Brigade becoming a separate formation once again, no longer attached to the 34th ID.
 On 23 January 2003 about 100 soldiers from various 32nd "Red Arrow" Infantry Brigade units reported for active duty for service as Task Force Red Arrow in support of Operation Noble Eagle.
 Task Force Red Arrow supplemented security for two years at three of Wisconsin's airbases, the 440th Airlift Wing in Milwaukee, the 128th Air Refueling Wing in Milwaukee, and the 115th Fighter Wing in Madison.

 The brigade was reorganized again in September 2007 as the 32nd Infantry Brigade Combat Team.
 With this change the 2nd Battalion, 128th Infantry Regiment was reorganized as a cavalry reconnaissance, surveillance, and target acquisition unit, known as the 1st Squadron, 105th Cavalry Regiment.